Review: SMuTS West Side Story - 'Sensuous, humorous and heartbreaking' - The Badger

 Photograph: Malcolm Tam

-The main SMuTS production of 2016-17 was West Side Story, a rousing, high-energy production which played to sold out audiences through five performances at the new ACCA.
+The main SMuTS production of 2016-17 was West Side Story (directed by Andrew Crouch), a rousing, high-energy production which played to sold out audiences through five performances at the new ACCA.
 As such a beloved story, productions are often liable to fall short of audience expectations, with many challenging musical numbers, complex cultural depictions, and clear preconceptions going in.
 The tension is immediately lifted by an energetic-bordering-on-chaotic opening sequence, but it is the first rendition of flagship number “Tonight” that truly reassures the audience that they’re in safe hands.

 The show’s male lead and heartthrob, Tony, played by George Martin Marino (a physics student who had never put foot on a stage before this stunning debut) and female lead Maria (Rosa Samuels) captured the authenticity of the fairytale ‘first love’ story, and that vulnerability came through grippingly in their first song together.
 Marino’s smooth vocal ability comes across from the offset with his solo “Something’s Coming”.
 Samuels’s acting carries the intimacy of the production throughout, and maintains the tension and emotion of the climactic final scene, in which she is left largely alone to bring the audience to a satisfying conclusion.